Styling Text Dynamically

 Set direction to RTL and justification to full-left ({"justification":"full-left","direction":"RTL"}) Edge case not supported by After Effects.
 Templater imports the text and matches justification to direction.
 In other words, LTR is left-justified and RTL is right-justified

-Set direction to RTL and justification to full-right ({"justification":"full-right","direction":"RTL"}) Edge case.
+Set direction to RTL and justification to full-right ({"justification":"left","direction":"RTL"}) Edge case.
 Templater imports the text and justifies it right but not full-right.

 Style text dynamically